atom/github/docs/rfcs/XXX-pull-request-review.md

 Hovering in the diff's gutter reveals a `+` icon that allows users to begin creating a new review with the same UI as described in ["In-editor decorations"](#in-editor-decorations).

+If a pending review is present, its comments are also shown and editable here.
+A pending review may be finalized by submitting a form that appears at the end of the existing review summary comment list.

 ### In-editor decorations

 When opening a TextEditor on a file that has been annotated with review comments on the current pull request, a block decoration is used to show the comment content at the corresponding position within the file content.
 Also, a gutter decoration is used to reveal lines that are included within the current pull requests' diff and may therefore include comments.